GeminiLight/virne/docs/source/intro/problem.rst

 System Model
 ------------
-In a practical network system, users' service requests continuously arrive at the network infrastructure.
+In a practical network system, users' service requests continuously arrive at the underlying infrastructure.

-- **Physical Network**: Network infrastructure is virtualized as a physical network
+- **Physical Network**: Underlying infrastructure is virtualized as a physical network
 - **Virtual Network**: User service requests are virtualized as virtual networks

 .. card::